 (A) There is hereby created the office of enterprise development advisory board to advise and assist the department of rehabilitation and correction with the creation of training programs and jobs for inmates and releasees through partnerships with private sector businesses.
-The board shall consist of at least five appointed members and the executive director of the office of the correctional institution inspection committee, who shall serve as an ex officio member.
+The board shall consist of at least five appointed members and the staff representative assigned by the correctional institution inspection committee, who shall serve as an ex officio member.
 Each member shall have experience in labor relations, marketing, business management, or business.
 The members and chairperson shall be appointed by the director of the department of rehabilitation and correction.

 (B) Each member of the advisory board shall receive no compensation but may be reimbursed for expenses actually and necessarily incurred in the performance of official duties of the board.
 Members of the board who are state employees shall be reimbursed for expenses pursuant to travel rules promulgated by the office of budget and management.